Neural Implicit Representation

 return loss

-• The sampling strategy is important for the training, we sample the rays from the input images, and we sample the points along the ray using a coarse-to-fine strategy, where we sample more points near the surface.
+- Sampling Strategy: We sample rays from the input images, and along each ray, we sample points using a coarse-to-fine strategy—more points are sampled near the surfaces.

 class PositionalEncoding(nn.Module):